 The suggestions you receive will be based on the data you provide from your system.

-(After analysis of your GLOBAL STATUS and GLOBAL VARIABLES data from one system.
+(After analysis of your GLOBAL STATUS and GLOBAL VARIABLES data from your system.
 Your specific server's analysis results will likely be ONLY similar).

 Suggestions for your my.cnf OR my.ini [mysqld] section